tbega/ExternalCS2Base/README.md

 A lightweight, external ESP overlay for Counter-Strike 2, written in C and using Direct3D 9.

 The esp works about as well as you would expect a from-scratch external to, originally wrote using C, I had to switch to C++ as GDI was very laggy.
-Most of the code is still in C.
+Most of the code is still just basic C.

 You can use this if you want as a base for making cheats, or if you just want to use it.
 I don't really care.
 Please feel free to contribute, if you have improvments, fixes or the offsets have updated and you want to update them, feel free to. 😆